anarayan-tcd/AnalyticsInPracticeGroup1/README.md

 | Shuaiya | Visualization Expert |
 | Nadia | Visualization Expert |

-## Research Questions
-- Do customers without online security/antivirus churn more?
-- Does having cloud backup make customers more likely to stay?
-- Do customers who use streaming services (TV & movies) churn less?
-- Which customers are most at risk of churning, and what should the company do about it?

 ## Timeline
 | Date | What's Happening |
 |------|-----------------|